rurban/ctl/docs/forward_list.md

 ## DESCRIPTION

-forward_list, a singly-linked list, is a container that supports fast insertion and removal of elements from anywhere in the container.
+forward_list, a singly-linked list, is a container that supports fast insertion of elements in the container.
 Fast random access is not supported.
 Compared to list this container provides more space efficient storage when bidirectional iteration is not needed.

 Adding, removing and moving the elements within the list, or across several lists, does not invalidate the iterators currently referring to other elements